 A risk factor is something that increases your chance of an illness.

-It is possible to get an ear infection without the risks below.
-The more risks you have, the better the chance of getting an ear infection.
-Talk to your doctor about ways to lower your risk.
+It is possible to develop OCD with or without the risk factors listed below.
+The more risk factors you have, the greater your chance of OCD.
+Talk to your doctor about your risks.

 OCD is most common in older teens or young adults.
 It can begin as early as preschool age and as late as age 40.

 Genes may play a role in OCD for some.
 OCD tends to run in families.
 Having a relative with OCD increases the risk of having OCD.

 OCD often occurs in people who have other mental health illnesses.
 This can include:

 PANDAS (Pediatric Autoimmune Neuropsychiatric Disorders associated with Streptococcal Infections) is an illness in children.
 It causes OCD and/or a tic disorder.
 This type of OCD gets worse or is related to strep throat.

 Stress can make OCD symptoms appear.
 It is often linked to major life changes, such as the loss of a loved one, divorce, relationship issues, problems in school, or abuse.

 Hormones can trigger symptoms.
 OCD symptoms may worsen with pregnancy.
 OCD after giving birth can include intense worry over the baby’s well-being.